grey-elf/dm/docs/vl/0-a-prologue.md

 # A Prologue: Wherein the Circle of Eight Begins a Membership Drive

+Revision note: Wherever it becomes relevant, note that Halmadar is/was Oeridian.
+Source: LGJ0p6

 ## The Circle of Eight

 No need to treat your players like children, just tell them that for a prologue they will be playing different characters.
 If your players *are* children, this probably isn't the right adventure for them.